jheslian/scraper/README.md

 	- source ***environment name***/bin/activate - ex : "source env/bin/activate" if "env" is used as environment name
 	for windows:
 	- ***environment name***\Scripts\activate.bat - ex: "env\Scripts\activate.bat"
+4. Install the packages with pip: pip install -r requirements.txt
-4. Run the program with : python3 main.py
+6. Run the program with : python3 main.py

 ***Without any connection problem at the end of the program you should have:***